haingoctu/WordSearch_2015/README.md

 IV.
 Test Cases Folder
 ====================
-Include in this project is a zip folder which contains a few test cases.
-These test cases have dictionaries, puzzles, and respective outputs.
+Included in this project is a zip folder which contains a few test cases.
+Each test case has a dictionary, a puzzle, and it's respective output.

 Testing the program requires you to have both header and c file in a folder.
 Include in that same folder, a dictionary txt file renamed to simply dictionary.txt.
+Use the respective puzzle as the standard input.